siberoloji/siberoloji.github.io/content/blog/2024-07-02-calculate-square-root-of-an-integer-with-cmath-library-in-c.md

 <!-- /wp:code -->

- ## Explanation</h2>
+ ## Explanation
 <!-- /wp:heading -->

   The provided C++ code is a simple program that calculates the square root of a user-provided number.
-It begins by including the necessary libraries, <code>iostream</code> for input/output operations and <code>cmath</code> for mathematical operations.</p>
+It begins by including the necessary libraries, <code>iostream</code> for input/output operations and <code>cmath</code> for mathematical operations.

 <!-- wp:code -->